filecoin-project/filecoin-docs/docs/get-started/store-and-retrieve/retrieve-data.md

     This process can take some time, depending on how congested the network is and how much load this storage provider is under.
 You must keep the `lotus daemon` running.
 Once the request has been received and processed by the storage provider, your Lotus lite-node will start downloading the data to your computer.

-1. This step is optional, and is not critical to this tutorial.
+1. This step is optional and is not critical to this tutorial.
 You now have a file called `output-file.tar` in your _Home_ `~` directory.
 You can unpack it with `tar xvf ~/output-file.tar`:

     ```shell
     tar xvf ~/output-file.tar